vincent916735/Monte-Carlo-Tree-search-structure/README.md

 # Monte-Carlo-Tree-search-structure
 This is the python realization of Monte Carlo Tree search</br>
-Including a class Tree and a class node, integrating with Select -> Expand -> Rollout -> Back-Propogate four steps
+Including a class Tree and a class node, integrated with Select -> Expand -> Rollout -> Back-Propogate four steps